gradle/develocity-gitlab-templates/README.md

 ## Authentication
 To authenticate against the Gradle Enterprise server, you should specify a masked environment variable named `GRADLE_ENTERPRISE_ACCESS_KEY`.
-See https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui on how to do this in GitLab UI.
+See [here](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui) on how to do this in GitLab UI.
-To generate a Gradle Enterprise Access Key, you can check https://docs.gradle.com/enterprise/gradle-plugin/#manual_access_key_configuration for Gradle and https://docs.gradle.com/enterprise/maven-extension/#manual_access_key_configuration for Maven.
+To generate a Gradle Enterprise Access Key, you can check [Gradle Enterprise Gradle plugin docs](https://docs.gradle.com/enterprise/gradle-plugin/#manual_access_key_configuration) and [Gradle Enterprise Maven extension docs](https://docs.gradle.com/enterprise/maven-extension/#manual_access_key_configuration).

 ## License
 This project is available under the [Apache License, Version 2.0](https://github.com/gradle/gradle-enterprise-bamboo-plugin/blob/main/LICENSE).